 AES programs hold field days that are advertised in the local newspapers.
 Virgin Islands farmers and interested citizens tour current projects and have an opportunity to comment on the work that is being performed.
 Selected farmers are invited to AES seminars when the topic is relevant to their operations.
-The AES staff work with members from Farmers in Action, a group of about 25 farmers in St. Croix, to organize special events such as Virgin Islands Agricultural Forums.
+Individuals conatct AES with requests for information or assistance that is specific to their operation and discipline.
+In many cases the individials comes to AES before going to CES.